 The firsts were small hand stitched accessories made of broken boat fenders.
 But not so long later, during the winter of 2018 the crew took the leap and got its very first heavy-duty sewing machine.
 Learning a bit every day, by tries and errors and after long days of sewing – unsewing – and sewing again the very firsts upcycled rib-boat floaters bag were born.
 And quite quickly a collection of completely unique bags and accessories was ready.

-The Designer & creator
+The Designer & maker